evoluteur/evolutility-server-node/README.md

 <a name="API"></a>
 ## REST API

 Evolutility-Server-Node provides a generic RESTful API for CRUD (Create, Read, Update, Delete) and more.
-It is inspired from [PostgREST](http://postgrest.com).
+It is inspired by [PostgREST](http://postgrest.com).

 - [Get](#API_Get)
 - [Update](#API_Update)